 The Theradome PRO LH80 currently has 90 reviews on Amazon averaging 3.5 out of 5 stars.
 The Theradome EVO LH40 has 369 reviews on Costco’s website, averaging 4.1 out of 5 stars.
 Clinical trials for the PRO LH80 were completed in December 2016.
 On Trustpilot, the average rating is 4.3/5, and I assume included both product models.

-The Theradome is advertised as being the “First and Only FDA OTC Cleared Clinical Strength Laser Hair Therapy for Home Use”.
+The Theradome laser is advertised as being the “First and Only FDA OTC Cleared Clinical Strength Laser Hair Therapy for Home Use”.
 It has been given FDA 510(k) clearance and is not likely to result in any serious side effects with correct use.
 The device comes with a 1-year warranty, and you can order replacement parts and batteries from the manufacturer.